enum — Support for enumerations

 Note

-For standard Enum classes the next value chosen is the last value seen incremented by one.
+For standard Enum classes the next value chosen is the highest value seen incremented by one.

-For Flag classes the next value chosen will be the next highest power-of-two, regardless of the last value seen.
+For Flag classes the next value chosen will be the next highest power-of-two.

 Utilities and Decorators